Exterior complex scaling enables physics-informed neural networks for quantum scattering: Results

 \section{Results}

-I validate the PINN-ECS method on two benchmark systems that test different aspects of the approach: nucleon-nucleus scattering with a full optical potential, and heavy-ion scattering with strong Coulomb effects.
+I validate the PINN-ECS method on two benchmark systems that test different aspects of the approach: nucleon-nucleus scattering with a complete optical potential including spin-orbit coupling, and heavy-ion scattering with strong Coulomb effects and a simpler (spin-independent) potential.